 - Fair dealing - support for powers, duties and regulation to ensure fair trading practices throughout the food supply chain, to protect decent livelihoods.
 Read our fair dealing amendment briefing.

 - Agricultural workers - support for reinstatement of an Agricultural Wages Board for England, to ensure better pay and conditions for farm workers.
 Read our 2 page briefing on the amendment we want and longer agricultural workers briefing.

 - International trade - support for an amendment to ensure that imports of agri-food products must meet the same high standards expected of British farmers, to prevent unfair competition.
 We are joining with others to call for this and a budget amendment.
 Read a short joint briefing on these issues.

-We also support a number of amendments from our members and the Greener UK coalition.
+We also supported a number of amendments from our members and the Greener UK coalition.
 These are listed in the Report Stage Briefing.

-The list above shows those amendments that Sustain is actively supporting.
-We are also supportive of a wide range of other amendments championed by others, relating to - for example (but not limited to):
+The list above shows those amendments that Sustain supported.
+We also supported of a wide range of other amendments championed by others, relating to - for example (but not limited to):

 Produced with the support of the Friends Provident Foundation

 Your donation will help us work with farmers to push for policies to support farming fit for our future.